dnvriend/shapeless-test/README.md

 scala> proof[foo.Out =:= Int]
 res2: Boolean = true
 ```

+## Dependent Types
+A dependent type is a type that depends on a value.
+Usually in programming languages, the type and the value world
+are totally separated and we use the type only to constraint and give information about the values.
+With dependent types
+there is no separation between the two worlds and we get new powerful features:

+- we have types that depend on values, which means that we can compute them in a similar way to values, this gives us more flexibility
+- we can define stronger constraints for the values

+When using shapeless, we are trying to find a target type that depends on values in our code.
+This relationship is
+called dependent typing.
+Dependently typed functions provide a means of calculating one __type__ from another.
+Think of it as computations at the type-level.
+We can chain dependently typed functions to perform calculations
+involving multiple steps.
+For example, we should be able to use a Generic to calculate a Repr __type__ for a case class
+and use a Last to calculate the __type__ of the last element.

 ## Singleton Types
 Singleton types are types that exclusively belong to one value with that type.
 For example: